3 key takeaways

 Number of jobs to include: 4+ jobs

 Even if you’ve stayed with the same employer for the past 15 years, you’ve probably climbed the ranks and potentially achieved a senior position.
-Displaying the jobs you’ve held over the past 15 years not only shows your relevant experience but also your career progression.
+Displaying the positions you’ve held over the past 15 years not only shows your relevant experience but also your career progression.

 If you have less than 15 years of experience